willjw3/gatsby-starter-developer-diary/README.md

 ## Features
 - Ready to go - Blog author name, author image, etc,... can be easily added using a config file.
 - Includes Netlify CMS.
-Users can log in to an admin page and easily create a blog post using the UI provided by Netlify CMS.
+Users can log in to an admin page and easily create a blog post with a nice, simple user interface.
 - Blog posts created as markdown files.
 It's easy to get started with markdown if you're unfamiliar - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - Gatsby v.2
 - React v.16.8.